dh4gan/taktent/README.md

 * Object-oriented, agent-driven simulation of Observers and Transmitters

+* Generates agents spatially distributed in random cubes, random spheres and the Galactic Habitable Zone

 * Simulates continuous and pulsing broadcasts at a defined beam-size

-* Permits transmission/observation as a scan across the sky, or as a series of discrete pointings
+* Permits transmission/observation strategies as a smooth scan across the sky, or as a series of discrete pointings

 * Accounts for Doppler drift due to transmitters/observers orbiting a host star